Ratnadeva II

-Ratnadeva II (1120-1135 CE) was the greatest ruler of the Kalachuri dynasty of Ratnapura, in modern-day Indian state of Chhattisgarh.
+Ratnadeva II was the greatest ruler of the Kalachuri dynasty of Ratnapura, in modern-day Indian state of Chhattisgarh.
 He is known for declaring independence from their overlords, the Kalachuris of Tripuri and defeated an army sent by the Kalachuri king Gayakarna.
 He is also known for repulsing an invasion by the mighty king of Kalinga, Anantavarman Chodaganga.
-His predecessor was Jajalla-deva I (1090-1120 CE), his father and was succeeded by Prithvi-deva II (1135-1165 CE), who was most likely his son.
+His predecessor was Jajalla-deva I, his father and was succeeded by Prithvi-deva II, who was most likely his son.

 Reign

 Ratnadeva II is known for declaring independence from their overlords, the Kalachuris of Tripuri.
 He defeated an army sent by the Kalachuri king Gayakarna.
 He also repulsed an invasion by the mighty king of Kalinga, Anantavarman Chodaganga of the Eastern Ganga Dynasty.
 He boasts in an inscription of his, that he had defeated King Chodaganga, ruler of Kalinga.